Igho-Godwin/deel-1/questions.md

 h. test the migrated component

-10.List a few ways styles can be used with components.
+10. List a few ways styles can be used with components.

 Answer:
 a. inline style which is directly applied to the style element in JSX